SnipeXandrej/zephyrus-g15-tweaks/README.md

 Also you need to place a file called `cpu-boost-enableboost` in `/home/systemd-scripts`, it's used to enable or disable boost clocks when plugged in.
 To enable boost clocks with the charger plugged in, type `echo 1 > /home/systemd-scripts/cpu-boost-enableboost` and to disable boosts even when the charger is plugged in, type `echo 0 > /home/systemd-scripts/cpu-boost-enableboost`.
-This writes 1 or 0 to file.
+This writes 1 or 0 to the file.

 This script also changes the governor of the cpu.
 When plugged in, it changes to schedutil, and to conservative when on battery.